james-chuang/james-chuang.github.io/projects/spt6.md

 To analyze the data produced by these assays in a reproducible manner, I developed analysis pipelines using the <a href="https://snakemake.readthedocs.io/en/stable/" target="_blank">Snakemake</a> workflow management system.
 The pipelines are maintained at the <a href="https://github.com/winston-lab" target="_blank">Winston Lab github page</a>.
-Below are a few examples of figures produced through the pipelines.
+A few examples of figures I produced using these pipelines are below.

 <figure style="width:100%" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/spt6_tss_seq_heatmaps.png" alt="Heatmaps of sense and antisense TSS-seq signal in wild-type and spt6-1004 cells.">